jayshreeanand/stacks-watchdog/README.md

 - Gas Price Notifications
 - Custom Alert Rules

-## 🏗️ Architecture

-- **Smart Contracts**: Solidity contracts deployed on Sonic blockchain for on-chain monitoring and analysis
-- **Backend API**: Node.js server with AI integration for transaction and contract analysis
-- **Frontend**: React-based dashboard built with Chakra UI for a modern, responsive interface
-- **Database**: MongoDB for storing historical data, analysis results, and user preferences
-- **AI Integration**: OpenAI API integration for advanced security analysis
-- **Notification System**: Multi-channel alert system for real-time security notifications
-- **Block Explorer Integration**: Direct integration with Sonic block explorer

----

 ## 🔍 Using the AI Security Features

 ### Smart Contract Analyzer

 1. Navigate to "AI Contract Analyzer" in the sidebar
 2. Enter a contract address or paste contract code

 - Use the "Load Sample" button to test with a sample contract
 - Use the "Load Vulnerable Sample" to see how vulnerabilities are detected

 3. Click "Analyze Contract"
 4. Review the detailed security analysis:

 - Overall risk score and risk level
 - List of vulnerabilities with severity ratings
 - Detailed descriptions and recommendations
 - Links to the contract on the block explorer

 ### Address Analyzer